 This route is now open again following tree clearance after Storm Arwen.
 Please note there are some muddy sections, especially at the northern, Loanthwaite Lane end and some surface washout at Grid Ref.
 SD 353984.

-Short walk leading from the picturesque village of Hawkshead through the meadows north to Loanthwaite Lane - OS Explorer Map OL7.
+Short linear walk (1km each way) leading from the picturesque village of Hawkshead through the meadows north to Loanthwaite Lane - OS Explorer Map OL7.

 The start point on Black Beck Road can be reached from the village centre by following Hawkshead Trail signs to Ambleside/Wray castle.
 These signs will have a cycle symbol on a blue background and the National Cycle Network number (6), so follow these and you can’t go wrong.

 Head down the Black Beck Road (a small access lane) and after 30 metres turn right in front of some cottages.
 Keep following the path down that is lined with traditional shard fencing made by interlocking slabs of stone, cross a bridge and then follow a stone surfaced track.
 At the next junction turn right and keep following the well-surfaced track through several gates.
 You will soon come to Scar House Lane, where you turn left and continue down this hedge lined lane (be aware that you might occasionally meet some off-road vehicles on this section).
 After 500 metres you will reach a minor road called Loanthwaite Lane.
 Turn round here and retrace your route.

 You could extend your walk (on a route meeting the 'for some' standard), go east uphill on Loanthwaite Lane for 200 metres to reach a well-surfaced bridleway that leads north all the way to Outgate and beyond to Wray Castle (see MwS route 47).
 But be aware Loanthwaite Lane is a minor road and this section is both steep and narrow.